HOME

 • Northern Reaches remembers famine during the Sundering and mistrusts the Court deeply

-The Ashen Continuum:It is a forbidden cult rumored about across some of Averon, feared for its rejection of all recorded history, lineage, and lawful rule.
-They are hunted in every kingdom, not for conquest, but for what they seek to unmake.• The Ashen Continuum believes in Gyrok, a kingdom older than the Old Kingdom, where memory, lineage, and authority did not exist and survival was the only law.
-Dragons are seen as the true gods of the skies, not griffins.
+It is a forbidden cult rumored about across some of Averon, feared for its rejection of all recorded history, lineage, and lawful rule.
+They are hunted in every kingdom, not for conquest, but for what they seek to unmake.• The Ashen Continuum believes the world once belonged to the ancient Empire of Gyrok, a civilization older than the Old Kingdom where the rulers of House Helyrion sat upon the Dragon Throne and governed beside living dragons.
+To them, dragons were never beasts of war but the true sovereign powers of the sky, while creatures such as griffins are seen as lesser imitations that later cultures elevated out of ignorance.

-The Keepers of the Quiet Faith:The Keepers of the Quiet Faith follow the Old Faith, a belief system that predates the rise of the Old Kingdom and was practiced across Averon before crowns, borders, or dynasties divided the land.
+The Keepers of the Quiet Faith follow the Old Faith, a belief system that predates the rise of the Old Kingdom and was practiced across Averon before crowns, borders, or dynasties divided the land.
 They hold that the world was once governed not by kings or conquest, but by balance, continuity, and restraint, and that the fracturing of Averon into realms was merely the latest expression of humanity’s failure to accept limits.
 They do not reject the Old Kingdom outright, but see it as a temporary order layered atop an older truth, one that existed before the High Throne and will endure after all crowns have fallen.• The Old Faith also spoke of dragons being the true beings of power, not griffins.
 And that is considered heresy to most believers of the Ascendant Creed.The following Great Houses formally condemn the Old Faith:

 • House Aerien denounces the Old Faith as a threat to divine and dynastic authority, arguing that a realm without sanctioned belief cannot be ruled, and quietly authorizes suppression where Quiet Faith influence undermines loyalty to the High Lands.